The Zawose Queens

-The Zawose Queens are band from Bagamoyo, Tanzania, comprising relatives Pendo and Leah Zawose.
+The Zawose Queens are a band from Bagamoyo, Tanzania, comprising relatives Pendo and Leah Zawose.

 Their music incorporates traditional Wagogo styles and electronic production.

 The Zawose Queens' debut album Maisha was released in 2024.

 History

 Pendo Zawose is the daughter of Hukwe Zawose, an internationally known musician who released three albums on Real World Records.
 Hukwe Zawose had seven wives and seventeen children; Pendo started performing with the family band at 14, but as a woman was not permitted to sing lead vocals.

 After Hukwe Zawose's death in 2003, Pendo began to lead the family band The Zawose Family, and they released the album Small Things Fall from the Baobab Tree in 2007.

 Leah Zawose is Pendo's niece and Hukwe's granddaughter.